crycode-de/mcp-can-boot/README.md

 Examples for each supported controller are in `platformio.ini` (commented out by default).

 To set the fuse bits, enable the lines starting with `board_fuses.*` for your controller. _Always check/edit the fuses values to fit your needs!_
-If you set the correct values, you may run `pio run --target fuses` to program the fuses on your controller.
+If you set the correct values, you may run `pio run --target fuses --environment ATmega1284P` to program the fuses on your controller.

 ## CAN bus communication